CaptainOfFlyingDutchman/manvendrask.github.com/adieu/adieu-sapient.md

       var message= "^2000Dear Sapientians," +

-      "\n\n^1000After 1.1 years of ^500exciting and ^500memorable stint with Sapient Corporation, \n^1000today I am saying goodbye to pursue other career opportunities." +
+      "\n\n^1000After 1.1 year of ^500exciting and ^500memorable stint with Sapient Corporation, \n^1000today I am saying goodbye to pursue other career opportunities." +

       "\n\n^1000I have enjoyed working for this company and I appreciate having had this \nwonderful opportunity to work with ^500you all." +